jamestomasino/blog.tomasino.org/content/post/covid-19-in-iceland.md

   - COVID-19
 ---

-COVID-19 (The Corona Virus) has been in Iceland now for a few weeks.
+COVID-19 (The Coronavirus) has been in Iceland now for a few weeks.
 It began slowly, with a few Icelanders returning from holiday in Verona, Italy.
 When a few of those showed symptoms, the rest of those traveling and those who were in close contact with the travelers immediately went into quarantine.
 Things were held tight.

 Sadly, there were a few people who broke quarantine and spread the infection, while travelers coming through Austria brought in a new